 For the case of multi-dimensional state space, we define $\nabla_{s_t^i}$ as the gradient operator with respect to the $i^{th}$ dimension of the state space.
 While we can use any $L_p$ norm in our derivations to measure variations in the state space, we choose to write the derivations based on $L_2$ norm.
 We assume the reward function is $L$-Lipschitz continuous which mean $\norm{\nabla_{s_t} r(s_t) }_2 < L, \forall s\in S$.
 From the $L$-Lipschitzness of the reward function we can conclude that $\norm{\nabla_{s_{t}^i} r(s_t) }_2 < L, \forall s\in S$.

 To show the Lipschitz continuity of the optimal Q-function for the general case of multi-dimensional state space, we need to show that the $L_2$ norm of the gradient of the optimal Q-function is bounded.
-Let $\nabla_{s_t} Q^*(s_t, a_t)$ denote the gradient of the optimal Q-function at time step $t$ with respect to the state $s_t$, i.e.,
+Recall $\nabla_{s_t} Q^*(s_t, a_t)$ denotes the gradient of the optimal Q-function at time step $t$ with respect to the state $s_t$, i.e.,

 where $N$ is the dimensionality of the state space.
 Then, it holds that